 Spanish Language Program

 Welcome to the Spanish page!
 The purpose of this page is to serve as a resource for parents and students to learn about the Spanish Language Program at Nord Country School.
 If you have any questions about the Spanish classroom, feel free to get in touch with Maestra Chang.

 About Maestra Chang

 K-5 Spanish Enrichment Program

-The goal of the Spanish Language Program at Nord Country School is to provide language enrichment through songs, games, literature and cultural experiences.
-Students who participate in the K-5 Spanish Program will learn basic conversation skills, vocabulary, and grammar through thematic instruction.
-Students will receive two thirty minute Spanish classes per week.
+The goal of the Spanish Language Program at Nord Country School is to provide language enrichment through songs, games, literature, film and cultural experiences.
+Students who participate in the K-5 Spanish Program will learn basic conversation skills and vocabulary through a comprehension based language program.
+Students attend Spanish class twice a week.
 Additionally, we believe that learning Spanish should be fun and interactive!
-Nord Country School seeks to help students develop a global perspective and learning Spanish is one of the ways that students are allowed to become citizens who are think more globally.
+Nord Country School seeks to help students develop a global perspective and learning Spanish is one of the ways that students are encouraged to become citizens who are able to think more globally.

-Each year students are introduced to new vocabulary, grammar, and conversational phrases through literature, calendar activities, games and cultural celebrations.
-This coming year, our calendar activities will be based around games that are played by children in the Spanish speaking world.
+Each year students are introduced to new vocabulary, grammar, and conversational phrases through literature, games and cultural celebrations.
 Below is a brief description of what you can expect your child to learn about according to their grade level.